boldare/xsolve-associate/README.md

 };
 ```

-While this will work just fine, it will issue a separate `SELECT` query for each instance
-of `Product` class (unless this association has fetch mode set to `EAGER`).
-Hence if we want to list 100 products, we would end up with 101 database queries.
+But using this approach we would again end up with N+1 queries executed against our database.

-To alleviate this problem and to load these objects efficiently we can use instance of `BufferedCollector`
+To alleviate this problem and to load these objects efficiently we can use instance of
-like this:
+`BufferedCollector` like this:

 ```php
 <?php